Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In the same way, you mix the relationships together to form the iterations of your calculation, which is going to be the same way you reverse them back into a math calculation.
+In the same way, you mix the relationships together to form the iterations of your dimensional calculation is going to be the same way you reverse them back into a math calculation.

 <br /><br />